Lighting improved at the site of the medieval synagogue in Lorca castle

 The medieval Jewish quarter and synagogue in Lorca

-These were discovered during works to build a new Parador Hotel During construction works to build the Parador Hotel in Lorca, the remains of the only known medieval synagogue within the Region of Murcia was discovered, as part of the Jewish quarter inside the fortified walls of the Mediaeval castle.
-The Synagogue is the only one known to exist in Spain which has not been re-used as a religious building following the tumultuous events of..
+The best-preserved 15th-century synagogue in Spain During construction work to build the Parador Hotel in Lorca the remains of the only known medieval synagogue within the Region of Murcia were discovered within the Jewish quarter inside the fortified walls of the Mediaeval castle.
+The synagogue is the only one known to exist in Spain which has not been re-used as a religious building following the tumultuous events of the 13th to 15th..

 READ MORE